How to do a Self Assessment tax return

 What is a Self Assessment tax return?

-A self assessment tax return is done by HMRC to receive income tax from you, if you received untaxed income in the year.
-For example, if your income did not come from PAYE or a company payroll.
-The return is done after the tax year has ended on 5 April 2019.
+A Self Assessment tax return is submitted to HMRC so that they receive income tax from you, if you received untaxed income in the year.
+For example, if your income did not come from PAYE/company payroll.

 If you earned under £1,000 in the last tax year then you don’t need to submit a return, but if you are already registered as self employed or a sole trader then you need to let HMRC know you won’t be filing a return.
 The best way to do this is to give them a call.

 If you want to fill out your form online, you will need to register on the HMRC website.
 If you aren’t already registered it takes up to 10 working days to receive the activation code to your account, so make sure you leave enough time.
-If you’re self employed or a sole trader you will need to register before 5 October 2019 if you started working as such between 6 April 2018 and 5 April 2019.
+If you’re self employed or a sole trader you will need to register before 5 October 2020 if you started working as such between 6 April 2019 and 5 April 2020.

 Filling out the form online is simple; the HMRC website will take you through the process step-by-step.
 Fill in the details of you or your business to tailor your return to your requirements, and input the cost of different kinds of goods, your total turnover and any other expenses not already covered by the form.